xj916ch/blog/_posts/english/2020-03-15-recycling.md

 a little bit more about this point

-we need to separate the garbage into groups

-seperate the letters into three piles

 the best time to start something is today, If you don`t start today, you might never do it.